 Making a Real Difference

-The WMU-Cooley Innocence Project is part of the Innocence Network, which has been credited with the release of over 350 wrongfully convicted prisoners, mainly through the use of DNA testing.
-The WMU-Cooley Innocence Project has worked to exonerate four individuals: Kenneth Wyniemko (2003) Nathaniel Hatchett (2008), Donya Davis (2014), and LeDura Watkins (2017).
+The WMU-Cooley Innocence Project is part of the Innocence Network which has been credited with the release of over 375 wrongfully convicted prisoners, mainly through the use of DNA testing.
+The WMU-Cooley Innocence Project is the only post-conviction DNA innocence organization in the state.
+Since its inception, the office has screened over 5,800 cases and is responsible for the exoneration of four men: Kenneth Wyniemko (2003), Nathaniel Hatchett (2008), and Wayne County residents Donya Davis (2014) and LeDura Watkins (2017).
 Mr. Watkins spent almost 42 years in prison for a crime he did not commit.
 He is one of the longest serving exonerees in the country.
+Read how, on Sept.
+30, 2020, two days before Wrongful Conviction Day on Oct.
+2, the WMU-Cooley Innocence Project helped to exonerate Lacino Hamilton after spending 26 years in prison.